Paronychia: Causes

 Acute paronychia is usually caused by bacteria.
 It is often treated with antibiotics, either topical (applied to the skin) or oral (taken by mouth), or both.
-Chronic paronychia is most often caused by a yeast infection of the soft tissues around the nail, but can also be traced to a bacterial infection.
+Chronic paronychia is most often caused by a yeast infection of the soft tissues around the nail but can also be traced to a bacterial infection.
 If the infection is continuous, the cause is often fungal and needs antifungal cream or paint to be treated.

 Risk factors include repeatedly washing hands and trauma to the cuticle such as may occur from repeated nail biting or hangnails.
 In the context of bartending, it is known as "bar rot".

-Prosector's paronychia is a primary inoculation of tuberculosis of the skin and nails, named after its association with prosectors, who prepare specimens for dissection.
-Paronychia around the entire nail is sometimes referred to as "runaround paronychia".

 Painful paronychia in association with a scaly, erythematous, keratotic rash (papules and plaques) of the ears, nose, fingers, and toes may be indicative of acrokeratosis paraneoplastica, which is associated with squamous-cell carcinoma of the larynx.

 Paronychia can occur with diabetes, drug-induced immunosuppression, or systemic diseases such as pemphigus.

 Diagnosis

 Types

-Paronychia may be divided as occurring suddenly, acute, or gradually, chronic.
+Paronychia aka "swollen nail" may be divided as occurring suddenly, acute, or gradually, chronic.